BE-Network/terraform-provider-verity/openapi/docs/ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner.md

 `func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) HasIndex() bool`

 HasIndex returns a boolean if a field has been set.

+### GetRowNumMacFilter

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) GetRowNumMacFilter() string`

+GetRowNumMacFilter returns the RowNumMacFilter field if non-nil, zero value otherwise.

+### GetRowNumMacFilterOk

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) GetRowNumMacFilterOk() (*string, bool)`

+GetRowNumMacFilterOk returns a tuple with the RowNumMacFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRowNumMacFilter

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) SetRowNumMacFilter(v string)`

+SetRowNumMacFilter sets RowNumMacFilter field to given value.

+### HasRowNumMacFilter

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) HasRowNumMacFilter() bool`

+HasRowNumMacFilter returns a boolean if a field has been set.

+### GetRowNumMacFilterRefType

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) GetRowNumMacFilterRefType() string`

+GetRowNumMacFilterRefType returns the RowNumMacFilterRefType field if non-nil, zero value otherwise.

+### GetRowNumMacFilterRefTypeOk

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) GetRowNumMacFilterRefTypeOk() (*string, bool)`

+GetRowNumMacFilterRefTypeOk returns a tuple with the RowNumMacFilterRefType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRowNumMacFilterRefType

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) SetRowNumMacFilterRefType(v string)`

+SetRowNumMacFilterRefType sets RowNumMacFilterRefType field to given value.

+### HasRowNumMacFilterRefType

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) HasRowNumMacFilterRefType() bool`

+HasRowNumMacFilterRefType returns a boolean if a field has been set.

+### GetRowNumLanIptv

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) GetRowNumLanIptv() string`

+GetRowNumLanIptv returns the RowNumLanIptv field if non-nil, zero value otherwise.

+### GetRowNumLanIptvOk

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) GetRowNumLanIptvOk() (*string, bool)`

+GetRowNumLanIptvOk returns a tuple with the RowNumLanIptv field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRowNumLanIptv

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) SetRowNumLanIptv(v string)`

+SetRowNumLanIptv sets RowNumLanIptv field to given value.

+### HasRowNumLanIptv

+`func (o *ConfigPutRequestEthPortProfileEthPortProfileNameServicesInner) HasRowNumLanIptv() bool`

+HasRowNumLanIptv returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)